 Stay safe when you are out and about, having fun, online and everywhere else

-Getting around is an important skill all young people in Oxfordshire learn; to get to school, work or get out and about to have fun
+Independent travel is a key skill for all young people in Oxfordshire.
+When you're going to school, work or out to have fun, travel safely and confidently.

 Child sexual exploitation is a form of child abuse and a very serious crime